-Reduction of the Council's own carbon footprint - has been a high priority over the past four years through the "Getting our own house in order" carbon management plan.
-Measures have been put in place to reduce carbon dioxide emissions from our buildings and operations by 25% by March 2011.
+Reducing the Council's own carbon footprint has been a high priority over the past four years through the "Getting our own house in order" programme.
+We put measures in place to reduce carbon dioxide emissions from our buildings and operations by 25% by March 2011.
 The Council is now planning 5% year-on-year reductions through a new, expanded carbon management plan called "Carbon reduction is at the heart of everything that we do".

-- improving energy efficiency in its housing stock by installing efficient gas boilers, improving insulation, and installing water-saving devices as part of our ongoing stock maintenance programme - applying external cladding to our tower blocks, which will improve thermal efficiency in over 400 homes - using solar photovoltaic panels to provide cheaper electricity and feed surplus electricity into the national grid - requiring a 20% on-site renewable energy production for all large developments - drawing on a revolving loan fund through Salix providing £405K to spend on energy saving technologies for the Council, e.g. by installing pool covers in our leisure centres.
-This has reduced energy loss and saved around £250,000 per year - including electric vehicles in its fleet - using tracker and telematics systems which can re-route operational vehicles to save mileage and report on vehicle emissions and fuel consumption - using route optimisation software to plan the most efficient routes for our waste and recycling rounds - reducing further fuel across the whole fleet - reducing energy consumption in the St Aldate's Chambers offices energy efficiency measures such as improved lighting and motion sensor controls, have moved the building energy performance rating from an E to a C - using our procurement strategy to supports suppliers who can demonstrate that they are taking actions to reduce their environmental impact.
-This means, for example: using local suppliers, buying only recycled paper, using only FSC certified wood as building material - the first UK local authority to achieve the new British Standards Kitemark for Energy Reduction Verification - recognised externally as a leader in this field, e.g. 2012 LGC awards Highly Commended in the Low Carbon Council category; The Carbon Trust; The Energy Saving Trust; Guardian Public Service Award - 2012 Green Apple award for Refashion event to encourage upcycling, recycling and re-use
+- improving energy efficiency in our housing stock by installing efficient gas boilers, improving insulation, and installing water-saving devices - applying external cladding to our tower blocks, which will improve thermal efficiency in over 400 homes - using solar photovoltaic panels to provide cheaper electricity and feed surplus electricity into the national grid - requiring a 20% on-site renewable energy production for all large developments - drawing on a revolving loan fund through Salix which provides £405K to spend on energy saving technologies e.g. by installing pool covers in our leisure centres This has reduced energy loss and saved around £250,000 per year - including electric vehicles in its fleet - using tracker and telematics systems which re-route operational vehicles to save mileage and report on vehicle emissions and fuel consumption - using route optimisation software to plan the most efficient routes for our waste and recycling rounds - reducing energy consumption in the St Aldate's Chambers offices.
+Energy efficiency measures such as improved lighting and motion sensor controls have improved the building's energy performance rating from an E to a C - using our procurement strategy to support suppliers who are taking actions to reduce their environmental impact.
+This means, for example: using local suppliers, buying only recycled paper, using only FSC certified wood as building material - the first UK local authority to achieve the new British Standards Kitemark for Energy Reduction Verification - recognised as a leader in this field, e.g. 2012 LGC awards Highly Commended in the Low Carbon Council category; The Carbon Trust; The Energy Saving Trust; Guardian Public Service Award; 2012 Green Apple award for Refashion event.